Isolation for coronavirus (COVID-19)

 If you are not at home when you find out you have COVID-19, you must go straight home.
 You cannot stop anywhere, not even to buy medicine or groceries.
 Where possible, use personal transport such as a private car.

-You must stay isolated until your public health authority advises you are safe to leave.
+You must stay isolated until your public health authority advises that it is safe to leave isolation.
 If you leave isolation without permission you may face criminal charges or a fine.

 Isolation means you:

-- must not leave your home except in an emergency or to get essential medical care
+- must not leave your home or isolation location, except in an emergency or to get essential medical care

 - must not go into public places including work and shops